Cats are intelligent pets, as they can recognize and react to our emotions.

-If your furry friend’s trimmed claws awake you, then your cat may be trying to communicate something.
-If you didn’t feed it properly at night, then it may be hungry and needs some food.
+If your furry friend’s trimmed claws wake you, your cat may be trying to communicate something.

 What To Do

-Always ensure that your feline is well fed before sleeping and leave dry food in its feeding bowl before going to sleep.
+Always ensure your feline is well-fed before sleeping, and leave dry food in its feeding bowl before going to sleep.

 As a result, your cat will not wake you up early in the morning or knead you as you take a deep nap.